karip/toisto-aiff-test-suite/README.md

 The `invalid` folder contains invalid AIFF files, which are not part of the tests.
 They can be used to check how AIFF readers react to invalid files.
 The readers may or may not read them, but hopefully they won't crash.
-Execute runner.py with input folder set to `invalid` to test against them:
+Run runner.py with `invalid` as the input folder:

     python3 runner.py tools/audiotoolbox-tester -i invalid